T-Felm-Lee/Dev-Env/README.md

 Examples of use:

+1. You are using Notepad++ and need to compile:
+ - yourprojectname.cpp need to be compiled but you don't have a compiler attached to NP++
- - create a build.bat file located in your code repository of choice with the following code:
+ - create a build.bat file located in your code folder where yourprojectname.cpp is at with the following code:

 ```
 @echo off

 mkdir ..\yourprojectname_build
 pushd ..\yourprojectname_build
-cl /EHsc -FC -Zi \Development\yourprojectname\code\win32_yourprojectname.cpp user32.lib gdi32.lib
+cl \Development\yourprojectname\code\yourprojectname.cpp
 popd
 ```